-Prior to Moses’s meeting with the burning bush, the name Yahweh doesn’t appear much in the Bible, often El or a derivation of this is used instead, thought to be borrowed from the nearby Canaanites and Ugarites, fellow Semites.
+Prior to Moses’s meeting with the burning bush, the name Yahweh doesn’t appear much in the Bible, often El Shaddai or a derivation of this is used instead, thought to be borrowed from the nearby Canaanites and Ugarites, fellow Semites.
 And so historians have been scratching their heads for a very long time about this nominal revelation, especially since the very name “Yahweh” has a special designation within the Hebrew lexicon: the Tetragrammaton.
 This is because “Yahweh” isn’t a typical Hebrew word with a three-letter root, instead it’s composed of four letters that convey a verbal existence, something like I will be who I will be, or maybe even more simply You’ll have to wait and see.
 But this special grammatical designation feels like a foreign word or concept is being incompletely translated into Hebrew.

 So if the Song of the Seas is the oldest section of the Old Testament, it too speaks to a god who seems to be somehow detached from the earlier portions of the Good Book.
-And there’s one more problem: A close reading of this song and the surrounding text indicates that it’s definitely Moses’s sister Miriam and other women doing significant singing, and so the suggestion’s been made that the oldest surviving text of the Bible should actually be named The Song of Miriam, suggesting an important role for women that isn’t carried throughout the rest of the Torah..
+And there’s one more problem: A close reading of this song and the surrounding text indicates that it’s definitely Moses’s sister Miriam and other women doing significant singing, and so the suggestion’s been made that the oldest surviving text of the Bible should actually be named The Song of Miriam, suggesting a central role for women that isn’t carried throughout the rest of the Torah..

 Isn’t it strange that the oldest sections of the Torah have the Israelis praising a god with a non-Hebrew name who’s red-hot with a rage that burns his enemy up like straw, and then blasts a pursuing chariot army with a surging wall of water?
-Shouldn’t the oldest psalms have recorded the oldest events?
+Shouldn’t the historically oldest psalms have recorded the oldest events?